kitconcept/kitconcept.seo/README.rst

    :alt: kitconcept
    :target: https://kitconcept.com/

 SEO enhancements for the Plone Content Management System.
+Please note that kitconcept.seo is an add-on product for plone-react.
+If you are looking for a full featured SEO solution for Plone 4, we suggest looking into - `fourdigits.seo <https://pypi.org/project/fourdigits.seo/>`_.

 Features
 --------